spacetelescope/jdaviz/docs/imviz/plugins.rst

 Export Plot
 ===========

-This plugin allows exporting the plot in a given viewer to a PNG file.
+This plugin allows exporting the plot in a given viewer to a PNG or SVG file.